Manisha-Mengani/places-to-visit-in-usa/README.md

-# Places to visit in USA
+#  PLACES TO VISIT IN USA

 ## List of top 5 Best Places:
 1. Grand Canyon